gameofpointers/go-quai/doc/soap.md

 - After altering the coinbase, recompute the merkle root using the updated coinbase hash and the provided `merklebranch`.

-Refresh the template frequently (≈ once per second) to pick up new transactions, difficulty adjustments, and parent hashes.
+Refresh the template frequently (≈ once per second) to get paid for the shares.
+If refreshed any slower, will result in stale shares which will not be paid.

 ### Coinbase Example